cjmcgraw/mlmodel-manager/README.md

 ### master
 Responsible of administrative operations to occur on the cluster.
 The `master` container keeps a list of registered `config_manager` and `remote_model_puller` nodes.
 It allows users to perform operations across the entire cluster, and to read/change remote model state as well.

-`master` is only run on one node of the cluster and  is available as recommendations-mlmodelmanager.{integ/staging//}.icfsys.com.

-The endpoints on master can be seen [here](https://recommendations-mlmodelmanager.integ.icfsys.com/docs#/).

 ### remote_manager
 Periodically this webservice tracks what models are available on a defined gcs bucket, then pulls the most recent/current models down to local file system.
 This local file system is shared with `config_manager`
 It is deployed globably in the cluster along with `config_manager` and `tfserving`.
 It is s only accessible within the cluster via port of 8001 to communicate with master.
 The `master` container will call it to initiate admin calls.